How Do You Cancel Your Auto Insurance Coverage the Right Way?

 Most auto insurance companies do not have cancelation fees.
 Even if you want to cancel your auto insurance mid-policy, you probably won’t have to pay any sort of fee or fine.

 Some auto insurance companies even have a pro-rated cancelation system where they will refund you any unused premiums you already paid for.
-GEICO, Progressive, Farmers, State Farm, Allstate, USAA, and Farmers are just some of the auto insurance companies that use this sort of pro-rated cancelation system.
+GEICO, Progressive, Farmers, State Farm, Allstate, USAA, Liberty Mutual, and Nationwide are just some of the auto insurance companies that use this sort of pro-rated cancelation system.

 Other auto insurance companies do not have a cancelation fee per se, but they instead use what is called a short-rated cancelation system.
 With short-rated systems, they will take the cancelation fee out of your already paid premiums.
 They will only refund you your unused premiums after the fee has been taken out.
 Insurers like The General, Esurance, and Mercury use a short-rated system.

 Consequences for Not Canceling the Right Way